An abused girl makes a life-altering decision.

 They walked in silence accompanied by the symphony of the breeze and the rhythmic scuff of their feet on the road.

 Grace enjoyed her time with Dylan.
 He was quiet, like her, and yet, when they were together, she didn’t feel so alone.
 The demand to speak didn’t hang over her like it did at church or in the store.
-She and Dylan connected in a way that didn’t need words.
+She connected with him in a way that didn’t require words.

 “Well,” he said as they approached the crossroads leading home.
 “Guess I’ll see ya tomorrow.”